 Natural and working lands

-Though natural lands have been a net carbon sink, the plan calls for further reducing emissions from the 1990 base level — 19% by 2025 and 25% by 2030.
+Though natural lands have been a net carbon sink, the plan calls for finding even more ways to sequester carbon.
+Using 1990 emission levels as a baseline, the state aims to further slash emissions in this sector another 19% by 2025 and 25% by 2030.

 To this end, the state plans to: